At The Paul Merage School of Business, students must satisfy four groups of degree requirements in order to earn a baccalaureate degree from UCI.

 - Presentation of a certificate of completion of the requirement at another California institution; or

-- Completion at UCI or another U.S. institution of one year of college-level United States history with grades of C or better, or one course in United States history and one in United States government with grades of C or better.
-Acceptable UCI courses: United States history—HISTORY 40A, HISTORY 40B, HISTORY 40C; United States government—POL SCI 21A.
+- Completion at UCI or another U.S. institution of one year of college-level United States history with grades of C- or better, or one course in United States history and one in United States government with grades of C- or better.
+Acceptable UCI courses: United States history — HISTORY 40A, HISTORY 40B, HISTORY 40C; United States government — AP U.S. Government and Politics exam with a score of 4 or 5 or POL SCI 21A.